Your cart is currently empty!

 75 or greater for modified spectrum lamps

-These key pieces of legislation were designed to interact well with each other.
-While Title 24 deals with how a new building is built and maintained, Title 20 covers the products that go into this building (in addition to retrofits of existing structures).
+While Title 24 deals with how a new building is constructed and maintained, Title 20 covers the products that go into this building (in addition to retrofits of existing structures).
+Just because something meets Title 20 standards doesn’t mean it will meet Title 24 regulations.

 However, it is important to remember that a product can follow Title 20 requirements without following Title 24.